Bernard Lagat: Representing Kenya (2000–2004)

 Lagat first represented his native Kenya at the 2000 Summer Olympics in Sydney, Australia.
 In the 1500 m final, Morocco used team tactics to try to ensure a gold medal for heavy favorite Hicham El Guerrouj.
 In a very close finish, Noah Ngeny took gold, El Guerrouj won silver, and Lagat captured bronze.
 Lagat finished the year being ranked #3 in the world at 1500 m.

 The next summer, Lagat won the silver medal, behind El Guerrouj, at the 2001 World Championships in Athletics, and later that summer, at a meet in Brussels, Lagat set the Kenyan National Record and became the second fastest individual ever at 1500 m when he ran 3:26.34, finishing second in this race behind Hicham El Guerrouj (3:26.13), in an attempt to break El Guerrouj's world record of 3:26.00.
 Lagat finished the year ranked #2 in the world at 1500 m.

 Lagat spent most of 2002 and 2003 chasing El Guerrouj.
 At the 2003 IAAF World Indoor Championships, he earned the silver medal at 1500 m, this time behind Driss Maazouzi of France.
 Lagat withdrew from the 2003 world outdoor championships after a blood test showed traces of EPO in his system.
 His B sample test came back negative, clearing him of any charges.
 He was ranked 2nd and 4th in the world at 1500 m in 2002 and 2003 respectively.

 In the 3000 m at the 2004 IAAF World Indoor Championships Lagat won his first international gold medal.
 Lagat was clearly overjoyed at his comeback since 2003.
-Throughout the spring he competed fiercely and beat his rival El Guerrouj in Zurich with a world leading time at 1500 m of 3:27.40.
+Throughout the spring he competed fiercely and beat his rival El Guerrouj in Zürich with a world leading time at 1500 m of 3:27.40.
 At the 2004 Summer Olympics Lagat seemed poised to once again defeat El Guerrouj.
 The final saw Lagat and El Guerrouj battling down the final 100 m, swapping the lead multiple times.
 El Guerrouj prevailed, with Lagat close behind, earning the silver medal, running the final lap in under 52 seconds.
 He was, however, ranked #1 in the world at 1500 m for the year.